3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-javaScript.md

 Math.random() * 10;
 ```

-* Since JavaScript Numbers can be **Floats** or **Integers** we often want to get rid of remaining decimal places, which can be done using `Math.floor`.
-Math.floor will round down to the nearest whole number.
+* Since JavaScript Numbers can be **Floats** or **Integers** we often want to get rid of remaining decimal places, which can be done using [Math.floor()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor).
+Math.floor will always round down to the nearest whole number.

 ```js
 // Remove the decimal